-Under Law 35/2003, public investment funds shall be managed by a SGIIC and the choice of a depositary.
-In addition, in order to access and exercise the marketing of funds in Spain, all the managers and directors of the fund shall have professional competence and good repute.
-To evaluate professional competence, the CNMV will assess all of the available information on the individual.
+Under Law 35/2003, public investment funds shall be managed by a SGIIC and choice of a depositary.
+In addition, in order to access and exercise the marketing of funds in Spain, all the managers and directors of the fund shall be persons of good repute and have professional competence.
+To evaluate professional competence, the CNMV will assess all of the available information on each individual.